Respace-io/irons-jewelry-docs/_tabs/atlas api.md

 localRuntime "io.redspace:atlas_api:${atlas_api_version}"
 ```

-This assumes you have gradle variable `atlas_api_version` setup.
 Additionally, you may want to use the Atlas Viewer mod
 when developing to see your dynamic
 atlas: [curseforge.com/minecraft/mc-mods/atlasviewer](https://www.curseforge.com/minecraft/mc-mods/atlasviewer)